-Our Board has determined that all members of the compensation committee are independent under the applicable rules and regulations of Nasdaq relating to compensation committee independence and "non-employee directors" as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended.
+Our Board has determined that all members of the compensation committee are independent under the applicable rules and regulations of Nasdaq relating to compensation committee independence and "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The compensation committee operates under a written charter which the compensation committee will review and evaluate at least annually.